Vine Street

 Vine Street is a street in Hollywood, Los Angeles, California, that runs north–south between Franklin Avenue, Los Angeles, and Melrose Avenue.
-The intersection of Hollywood and Vine being symbolic of Hollywood itself.
-The intersection has been redeveloped.
+The intersection of Hollywood and Vine, symbolic of Hollywood itself, has been redeveloped.
 Three blocks of the Hollywood Walk of Fame lie along this street with names such as John Lennon, Johnny Carson, and John Belushi.
 South of Melrose Avenue, Vine turns into Rossmore Avenue, a residential Hancock Park thoroughfare that ends at Wilshire Boulevard.

 Radio Row

 In contrast to other American cities, where it referred to a concentration of radio stores, in Los Angeles, Radio Row was understood in the 1940s and 1950s as the area around the intersection of Sunset Boulevard and Vine Street in Hollywood, where the broadcasting facilities of all four major radio networks were located.
 The last radio station to broadcast from a studio on Vine Street, KNX-AM, closed its Vine Street studio in 2005.